ept-team/equinor-ctf-2022/writeups/Pwn/heap/coldboots/README.md

 then add `handle SIGALRM ignore` to the gdbscript part to avoid a timeout when poking through memory in gdb.
 I also add `libc = ELF('./libc.2.35.so')` to the script right away.
 I'm sure I'll need it!

-When a binary is set up this way, it's good to make functions in the solve script to interact with all the functions iin the binary and all their inputs:
+When a binary is set up this way, it's good to make functions in the solve script to interact with all the functions in the binary and all their inputs:

 ```python
 def Malloc(Index):